 Figure A.X.2.1-1: 5GS Architecture supporting MBS

-In Figure A.X.2.1-1, the SMF and UPF which have the roles to support MB Sessions are named "(MB-)SMF" and "(MB-)UPF" respectively.
+In Figure A.X.2.1-1, the SMF and UPF which have the roles to support MBS Sessions are named "MB-SMF" and "MB-UPF" respectively.

-NOTE 1: In certain scenarios, a UPF can be placed between (MB-)UPF and NG-RAN.
+NOTE 1: If 5GC individual delivery method is used, a UPF may be placed between MB-UPF and NG-RAN.

-NOTE 2: For the MBS transport only mode MBSF and MBSU are not required.
-The AF interacts with the MB-SMF directly or via the NEF for control plane signalling, and with UPF for user plane data.
+NOTE 2: MBSF and MBSU may be required depending on deployment and conclusion.

+Editor´s note: It is ffs and depending on the selected solution whether it is mandatory and optional to deploy MBSF and MBSU and whether MBSF and MBSU are used for all MBS sessions.

+NOTE 3: The MB-SMF is an SMF extended with MBS functionality.
+An MB-SMF may be dedicated to MBS services.
+The MB-UPF is an UPF extended with MBS functionality.
+A MB-UPF may be dedicated to MBS services.

-NOTE 2: NOTE 3: The architecture using the reference point representation may be specified during normative phase based on the conclusion.
+NOTE 4: The architecture using the reference point representation may be specified based on the selected solutions.

-NOTE 4: gNB-C and gNB-U provide similar functionalities defined for xMB-C/MB2-C and xMB-U/MB2-U interfaces, respectively.
+NOTE 5: gMB-C and gMB-U provide similar functionalities as defined for xMB-C/MB2-C and xMB-U/MB2-U interfaces, respectively.

+The 5G MBS System Architecture contains the following new service-based interfaces:

+Nmbsmf: Service-based interface provided by MB-SMF, could be part of Nsmf.

+Nmbsf: Service-based interface provided by MBSF, could be part of Nnef.

 A.X.2.2 Functional entities

+NOTE: The enhancements of network functions covers commonalities of architecture alternative 1 and 2, and can be refined based on the selected solution.